AquaBounty Technologies Inc. (AQB)'s Financial Results Comparing With Kitov Pharma Ltd (NASDAQ:KTOV) | New Business Observer

 Summary

-AquaBounty Technologies Inc. beats on 4 of the 7 factors Kitov Pharma Ltd.
+On 4 of the 7 factors AquaBounty Technologies Inc. beats Kitov Pharma Ltd.

 AquaBounty Technologies, Inc., a biotechnology company, develops and markets products to enhance productivity in aquaculture.
 Its lead product is the AquAdvantage Salmon, a genetically modified animal for human consumption.
 The company was formerly known as Aqua Bounty Farms, Inc. and changed its name to AquaBounty Technologies, Inc. in June 2004.
 AquaBounty Technologies, Inc. was founded in 1991 and is headquartered in Maynard, Massachusetts.
 AquaBounty Technologies, Inc. is a subsidiary of Intrexon Corporation.